Skip to Content Skip to Footer

 Article XIII: Bylaw Changes

-Amendments to these Bylaws shall be adopted by the Board of Directors.
+Amendments to these Bylaws shall be approved and adopted by the Board of Directors.
 These amendments may be proposed for consideration by any member of the Board of Directors or may be brought to the Board’s attention upon petition of 2% (two percent) of the voting members of the Association.
 Amendments must be submitted to the Chief Executive Officer in writing at least 30 days prior to a regularly scheduled Board meeting, or may be presented at a Board meeting for discussion only, and then approved at a subsequent meeting (telephonic or otherwise) of the Board.
 To be adopted, an amendment must receive an affirmative vote of not less than two-thirds of the Directors present at a duly convened meeting.

 Article XIV: Records

-Article XV: Conflict of Interest
+Article XV: Indemnification